Sunday, August 08, 2010

 On the ensuing possession, Tom Clements completed a pass to Pete Demmerle on third down and eight for an apparent first down, but Demmerle uncharacteristically coughed up the ball despite not being hit very hard at all.
 Now USC had a first down at the ND 36.

 Three plays later, Davis ran it in for another touchdown, and also ran in the two-point conversion to give USC a 27-24 lead.
 All this against a defense that had effectively contained USC in the first half with no trouble whatsoever.
-Are we to believe that Notre Dame's vaunted defense just collapsed in the second half?
+Are we supposed to believe that Notre Dame's vaunted defense just collapsed in the second half?

 On the next series, Jim Lampley was reporting from the sideline, and USC offensive tackle Otis Page was mugging for the camera in the background.
 This was significant because Otis had been a high school classmate of mine in 1970, 1971 and 1972 at Saratoga High School in Saratoga, Calif.
 He was one year behind me in school, so he would have been a freshman at USC that year.
 I noticed that he got into the game in the fourth quarter after USC had taken a commanding lead.

-Notre Dame was then forced to punt and gave up a 54-yard return, again with uncharacteristically poor coverage.
+After the Otis Page incident, Notre Dame was then forced to punt and gave up a 54-yard return, again with uncharacteristically poor coverage.
 Haden then connected with McKay on another touchdown pass, as Notre Dame's secondary again fell apart and left him all alone.
 The extra point made it 34-24.

 After Clements threw an interception, Haden completed another bomb to McKay against blown coverage to put USC ahead 41-24 just before the end of the third quarter.
 Notre Dame had given up a school-record 35 points in the third quarter.